Introduction

 The abundance of options for forced movement has a much more significant impact on the game’s meta than I think the DnD design team anticipated.
 Simple options like Weapon Mastery (Push) are available right from level 1, the Grappler feat makes it easy to drag creatures about, and numerous class and subclass features offer even more options.

-And that doesn’t touch the issue of Spike Growth, which was already a problem in the 2014 rules.
-In 2024, it’s outright game-breaking.
+And that doesn’t touch the issue of area damage spells like Spike Growth and Spirit Guardians, which were already a problem in the 2014 rules.
+In 2024, they’re outright game-breaking.
+It’s easy for a party to pile a series of ongoing area damage effects into an encounter and rapidly grind enemies to dust at minimal resource cost.

 Creatures no longer have resistance to non-magical bludgeoning/piercing/slashing damage, which was common in the 2014 rules but only served to punish martial characters for participating in games with few magic weapons available.